 It is expected that the Fellows will be based in Oxford for the period of the Fellowships, which may be for all, or part of, the academic year, and will actively contribute to the academic and social life of the College.
 The Visiting Fellows are members of the College’s Senior Common Room and are entitled to lunch and dinner free of charge at Common Table.
 Accommodation is not provided.
 The Fellowships are open to academics undertaking academic research in any subject.

 How and when to apply

-A call for applications is normally made in December for a deadline in the spring, and a link will be available on the College website when the latest round of the competition has opened.
+A call for applications will be made at the end of January for a deadline in the spring, and a link will be available on the College website when the latest round of the competition has opened.
 Nominations are invited from Faculties or Departments, and from individual senior members of the University of Oxford.
 Awards are usually announced in May for the following academic year.
 Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in academic posts in Oxford.

 Origins of the Keeley Visiting Fellowship

 The Keeley Visiting Fellows are a class of Fellows created and endowed in honour of Mr Thomas Clews Keeley (1894-1988), a much respected Fellow in Physics who worked at Wadham from 1924 to 1963.

 After retirement, he devoted himself tirelessly to the affairs on the Wadham Society.
 He died in 1988 having lived in College for 64 of his 94 years, leaving half of his estate to the College.

 Our Visiting Fellows to date

 2020-2021 Dr Federico Formenti; Dr Andrea Mulligan; Dr Ido Israelowich; Professor Sorin Bangu